Atom Learning logo

 • Mark the paper using the official mark scheme or ask a teacher to help review key answers

 This type of practice is one of the most effective ways to enhance exam performance.
-By regularly completing past papers under exam-like conditions, students can make their revision more targeted and effective, feel more prepared for the real thing, and go into their GCSEs with greater confidence.
+By regularly completing past papers under exam-like conditions, you can make your revision more targeted and effective, feel more prepared for the real thing, and go into your GCSEs with greater confidence.

 Where to find GCSE past papers?